-It’s not just the purchase price that’s high, a Sphynx cat costs a lot to maintain once you get it home.
+It’s not just the Sphynx cat purchase price that’s high, a Sphynx cat costs a lot to maintain once you get it home.

 A Sphynx cat costs a lot to keep warm

-Some people buy Sphynx cat clothes.
-I’m not a fan of dressing cats so this subject is best left to personal opinion, but you can find a variety of clothes to get a Sphynx if you are having problems keeping one warm.
+Some people put their Sphynx cats in clothes.
+I’m not a fan of dressing cats so this subject is best left to personal opinion, but you can find a variety of clothes for a Sphynx if you are having problems keeping one warm.

 Sphynx cats need annual health checks

-To ensure you can afford any unforeseen medical costs, pet insurance is highly recommended.
-Before you buy a Sphynx, go online and get a few quoted from pet insurance companies to get an idea of what to expect.
+To ensure you can afford any medical expenses, pet insurance is highly recommended.
+Before you buy a Sphynx, get an instant quote from Petplan to see how much you might pay.

 Apart from HCM scans, a Sphynx cat should have an annual health check and booster vaccinations.
 Don’t forget to include this in your budget.